aniruddhagune/postgrad/SemII/IWT/readme.md

 ## Overview
-Notes and files related to subjects in the second semester of my postgraduate.
+Notes and files related to **Internet Web Technology**.
+Or Java, more precisely.

-## Subjects

-- Internet Web Technology
-- Database Management System
-- Design & Analysis of Algorithms
-- Software Engineering
-- Computer Networks
+java version "1.8.0_231"